 |

-Mail is often named 'chain mail', though that name is a Victorian invention.
+| Mail is often named 'chain mail', though that name is a Victorian invention.
 'Mail' is the official term.
 It consists of interlocking metal rings.
 Mail protects well against cuts, but is weak in protecting the head and joints.
 However combined with padding underneath it protects the wearer quite well.
 Also it is very flexible to wear and move in, and can be cleaned easily by rolling it around in a bag filled with sand.
 These qualities have made it the most popular type of armor in history.
 The protection offered by mail depends very much on the material, the weave density and ring thickness and also upon the type of construction: riveted is better than welded is better than butted.
 Almost all historical mail is riveted.
-It is best supplemented with a thick undercoat to protect against thrusting and crushing attacks.
-A "byrnie" is a waist-length mail shirt, a "haubergon" reaches down to mid-thigh and a "hauberk" down to the knees.
+Nearly all mail has a 4-in-1 pattern, though denser, sturdier and more rigid 6-in-1 was occasionally used.
+A "byrnie" is a waist-length mail shirt, a "haubergeon" reaches down to mid-thigh and a "hauberk" down to the knees.
 Mail may also be extended upwards with the addition of a "coif" to protect the head, though usually a proper helm is worn over that. |

 |